Stability and chaos in dynamical last passage percolation: Chaos onset heuristics, and scaled coordinates

+The harmonic analytic tool that we will use was developed by Chatterjee~\cite{Chatterjee14} in the context of another discrete LPP model whose noise variables are independent standard Gaussians.
+While we will eventually extend them to Brownian LPP, our model of choice, by suitably passing to the limit, momentarily we state the versions of basic inputs we will be relying on in the setting of the discrete Gaussian model.

-We end our heuristic overview of tools of harmonic analysis in LPP by highlighting an inference that is known to be valid only for Gaussian models of LPP---namely, the typically low overlap between a pair of geodesics at times that differ by a supercritical value $t \gg n^{-1/3}$.
-This inference corresponds to Theorem~\ref{t.main}(2) for our model of rigorous study.
-The model that lies most easily at hand (given the preceding discussion) for the expression of the relevant formula is one that we may call dynamical Gaussian LPP.
-Replace the Bernoulli random variables attached to vertices in $\Z^2$ by independent standard Gaussians to form the time-zero noise environment of the new model.
-Update each random variable independently according to Ornstein-Uhlenbeck dynamics~(\ref{e.ou}) in order to specify the dynamical model.
-We may speak of the time-$t$ geodesic $\Gamma_n^t$ and its energy $M^t_n$, just as we did for dynamical Bernoulli LPP; while the overlap $\mc{O}(\Gamma_n^0,\Gamma_n^t)$ is defined to be the cardinality of the vertices in $\Z^2$ that lie in both $\Gamma_n^0$ and $\Gamma_n^t$.
+In this case, the independent standard Gaussians which form the time-zero noise environment are updated independently according to Ornstein-Uhlenbeck dynamics~(\ref{e.ou}).
+Denoting the time-$t$ geodesic $\Gamma_n^t$ and its energy $M^t_n$, just as we did for other models, the overlap $\mc{O}(\Gamma_n^0,\Gamma_n^t)$ is defined to be the cardinality of the vertices in $\Z^2$ that lie in both $\Gamma_n^0$ and $\Gamma_n^t$.

-A critical formula that is available in this Gaussian setting is the dynamical formula for variance:
+We now come to a critical formula, namely the following dynamical formula for variance: